 - Advocating for fair wages and ethical treatment by all companies climbing Kilimanjaro

-- Encouraging climbers to select a climbing company with responsible treatment practices towards their crew (insert link to Partner companies here)
+- Encouraging climbers to select a climbing company with responsible treatment practices towards their crew.
+Latest Partner List can be found here.

 - Providing educational opportunities to the mountain crew